trishullab/LibraryAugmentedSymbolicRegression.jl/README.md

 )
 ```

+### Best Practices

+1. Always make sure you cannot find a satisfactory solution with `active=false` before using LLM guidance.
+1. Start with a LLM OpenAI compatible server running on your local machine before moving onto paid services.
+There are many online resources to set up a local LLM server [1](https://ollama.com/blog/openai-compatibility) [2](https://docs.vllm.ai/en/latest/getting_started/installation.html) [3](https://github.com/sgl-project/sglang?tab=readme-ov-file#backend-sglang-runtime-srt) [4](https://old.reddit.com/r/LocalLLaMA/comments/16y95hk/a_starter_guide_for_playing_with_your_own_local_ai/)
+1. If you are using LLM, do a back-of-the-envelope calculation to estimate the cost of running LLM for your problem.
+Each iteration will make around 60k calls to the LLM model.
+With the default prompts (in `prompts/`), each call usually requires generating 250 to 1000 tokens.
+This gives us an upper bound of 60M tokens per iteration if `p=1.00`.
+Hence, running the model at `p=0.01` for 40 iterations will result in 24M tokens for each equation.

 ## Organization

 LibraryAugmentedSymbolicRegression.jl development is kept independent from the main codebase.
 However, to ensure LaSR can be used easily, it is integrated into SymbolicRegression.jl via the [`ext/SymbolicRegressionLaSRExt`](https://www.example.com) extension module.
 This, in turn, is loaded into PySR.
 This cartoon summarizes the interaction between the different packages: